tcharding/tobin.cc/content/resume.md

 includes a Linux kernel driver to intercept system calls and also provides the same functionality in user space using BPF.

-Testing done in C, Golang, and Bash.
-Vagrant used to manage virtual machines for end to end (e2e) testing.
+Testing done in Python, Bash, C, and Golang.
+Responsible for writing and maintaining end 2 end tests (written in Python and shell) utilising docker in docker.

 Position held since January 2018.